Ile de Romainville Solar Park

 The Ile de Romainville Solar Park is a photovoltaic power station in Romainville Island, Mont Fleuri, Seychelles.

 History

-The power station was commissioned in 2022.

-Technical specifications
+Masdar commissioned the 6 MW Port Victoria Wind Farm in 2013.
+Five years later, the Romainville solar park was announced, and commissioned in 2022.

+Description

 The power station has an installed capacity of 5 MW.
 It has an electricity storage capacity of 3.3 MWh and it is connected to the Mahé Island with a 33kV transmission line.

-Finance

 The construction of the power station was financed by Abu Dhabi Fund for Development.
 It was developed by Masdar and Public Utilities Corporation.
+It is part of Abu Dhabi Fund for Development's $350 million seven-cycle financing to support renewable energy projects in developing nations.